Last Updated: 5/10/21 | May 10th, 2021

-Made up of over 14 islands, Stockholm is home to incredible architecture, boasts a vibrant history, and has a nightlife that’s hard to beat.
+The Stockholm archipelago is made up of over 24,000 islands — 200 of which are inhabited.
+The city is home to incredible architecture, boasts a vibrant history, and has a nightlife that’s hard to beat.

 To help you make the most out of your next trip there, here’s a breakdown of its best neighborhoods as well as some suggested places to stay — no matter your budget!